stynshrm/t-SNARE-clustering/README.md

 These scripts are written to provide a GUI on top of Visual Molecular Dynamics (VMD) to perform self-assembly Coarse-grained MD simulation on clustering of t-SNARE transmembrane domains.

 ## Setup & Usage
-Just copy the `scripts` and `martini` folders to the working directory and source `scripts/tsnare.tcl` as:
+Just copy the `scripts/` and `martini/` folders to the working directory and source `scripts/tsnare.tcl` as:

 `vmd -e scripts/tsnare.tcl`